 - Verify that dividends received from cost-method investments are recognised as income in the correct period (when the right to receive is established, not when cash is received) and assess whether any dividend triggers an impairment indicator

-- Check the IAS 27.16–17 disclosure requirements: the entity must disclose the list of significant investments, the method used, and the same disclosures as required by IFRS 12
+- Check the IAS 27.16 -17 disclosure requirements.
+The entity must disclose the list of significant investments, the method used, the amount of dividends recognised, and the same disclosures as required by IFRS 12

 Common mistakes regulators flag

-- Missing IAS 36.12 impairment trigger assessment: The AFM has flagged files where the separate financial statements carry investments at cost but the file contains no evidence of an IAS 36.12 impairment trigger assessment.
+- The AFM has flagged files where the separate financial statements carry investments at cost but the file contains no evidence of an IAS 36.12 impairment trigger assessment (AFM, Sector in Beeld 2024, Accountancy en Verslaggeving, 28 November 2024).
 The absence of a formal impairment test may be defensible.
 The absence of a documented trigger assessment is not.

-- Confusing separate and consolidated impairment models: The PCAOB’s 2023 inspection observations noted that audit teams frequently fail to distinguish between the impairment model applicable to the separate financial statements (IAS 36 for cost-method investments) and the impairment model in the consolidated financial statements (IAS 36 applied to the CGU including goodwill).
+- The PCAOB’s 2023 inspection observations noted that audit teams frequently fail to distinguish between the impairment model applicable to the separate financial statements ( IAS 36 for cost-method investments) and the impairment model in the consolidated financial statements ( IAS 36 applied to the CGU including goodwill).
 An investment can pass the consolidated impairment test while failing the separate financial statement test, or vice versa, because the unit of account differs.

 Related guides: